qiniu/formstate-x/dumi/docs/guide/basic/index.md

 ### Hold State

 For convenience, we defined the field state (variable `state`) outside the component body.
 Actually, like any other MobX observable state, it's ok to be hold anywhere you like.

+Now let's try some really cool thing.
+We will see how formstate-x provides powerful validating ability in section [Validation](/guide/validation).